AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Cloud-based email servers provide a hosted solution that minimizes the need for internal IT management and infrastructure, offering:

-• scalability,
+• Scalability,

-• ease of access,
+• Ease of access,

-• a subscription-based cost model that is suitable for businesses seeking flexibility and minimal upfront investment.
+• A subscription-based cost model that is suitable for businesses seeking flexibility and minimal upfront investment.

 On the other hand, on-premises email servers offer organizations:

-• full control over their email infrastructure,
+• Full control over their email infrastructure,

-• data security and compliance,
+• Data security and compliance,

-• a higher initial investment in hardware,
+• A higher initial investment in hardware,

-• ongoing management responsibilities than cloud-based services.
+• Ongoing management responsibilities extend beyond cloud-based services.

 Shared or dedicated email server?